Maryland-Style Crab Cakes are from a recipe handed down several generations so they’re the REAL DEAL! Freezer-friendly and easy to reheat!

 - Heat butter in a skillet or sauté pan over medium heat.
 Add onion, reduce heat to medium-low and cook 8-10 minutes or until soft and lightly golden (do not brown).
 Transfer to a large bowl to cool.

-- Stir in crushed crackers, dry mustard, Worcestershire, mayonnaise, egg, salt and black pepper and mix well.
+- Stir in crushed crackers, Old Bay seasoning, dry mustard, Worcestershire, lemon juice, mayonnaise, egg, parsley, salt and black pepper and mix well.
 Fold in crabmeat.

-- Form into 10-12 even cakes.
-Chill in the refrigerator for 30 minutes.
+- Form into 12 even cakes.
+Chill in the refrigerator for 1 hour or in the freezer for 30 minutes.

-- Coat cakes with cracker crumbs or panko on both sides.
+- Coat cakes with panko or cracker crumbs on both sides.

 - Heat canola oil in a skillet or sauté pan over medium-high heat.